 How Much Better Is the New Base Than Its Predecessor?

 After exhaustively testing the new UpLift V2 standing desk in our lab we can verify that the new base has a slightly better motor drive than the older version.
 While it’s still clearly a Chinese-made desk with all the cost-cutting shortcuts in quality that we expected to see (thinner and lighter metal, lower manufacturing tolerances, etc.), within its class UpLift has moved up a half-notch in performance.

 The big differentiating feature of the new base appears to be the introduction of 48 “accessory mounting holes” along the crossbar for attaching things like a hammock, so you can catch a snooze under your desk (that won’t be weird, right?).
 Keep in mind that unless you’re really short you’ll need a 72″ or 80″ wide desk to have enough space for that hammock.
 We’re not sure how useful that is to most office workers but one advantage of drilling 48 holes into the metal crossbars is a reduction of shipping weight, sort of like the drilled crank arms you’ll see on some professional racing bicycles.

 Other accessories that will attach to these mounting points on the UpLift standing desk include a CPU holder and a power strip – both of which can mount just as easily directly to the desktop – and a “foot hammock” for exercising your legs when you sit.
 As with the full-body hammock, we have serious concerns about placing strain on the delicate lifting mechanisms by swinging a body or even just feet between these mounting points.
 From a physics standpoint the standing desk frame was not designed to be subjected to these continuous “moments,” and doing so may shorten the useful life of the desk.
-This patent-pending innovation seems really gimmicky, and probably invented in China where people tend to me much short and lighter than average Americans.
+This patent-pending innovation seems really gimmicky, and probably invented in China where people tend to be much short and lighter than average Americans.
 There are also the UpLift Monitor Riser shelves to add some extra storage on your desktop.